Agus39/Agus39/README.md

 - 👋 Hi, I’m @Agus39
 - 👀 I’m interested in Front end
-- 🌱 I’m currently learning PHP & CSS
+- 🌱 I’m currently learning JavaScript & CSS
 - 💞️ I’m looking to collaborate on Not yet
 - 📫 How to reach me Dm Instagram @agusaputra39